 04 of 07

-This rub starts with a good portion of salt, but don't worry—by using a coarse salt, it will absorb more slowly into the meat.
-This means that the brisket won't pick up too much of the saltiness.
+This rub starts with a good portion of salt, but don't worry—by using a coarse salt, it will absorb more slowly into the meat without picking up too much of the saltiness.
 Don't apply this rub too early or the surface of the meat will begin to cure.Continue to 5 of 7 below.

 05 of 07

 Chipotle chilies add a smokey heat that is perfect for brisket.
 Use dried chipotles to keep this BBQ rub dry.
-(You can buy chipotle chili powder but that costs a lot more.)
-What ties the chipotle flavor together with this rub is a hint of orange in the form of a small piece of dried orange peel.
+(You can buy chipotle chili powder but it is a bit more expensive.)
+A hint of orange in the form of dried orange peel is the perfect companion to the chipotle, helping to bring all of the flavors together.

 06 of 07

 This is a wet rub, or as you might call it, a spice paste.
-What ties the flavors of this barbecue rub together is a small amount of lemon juice.
-This acid helps break down the seasonings so that the flavors can be absorbed into the brisket.
+The "glue" in this barbecue rub is a small amount of lemon juice; the acid helps break down the seasonings so that the flavors can be absorbed into the brisket.
 This recipe calls for hot chili powder, but you can switch to a mild one if you want to tone down the heat.

 07 of 07

-This is another basic barbecue rub for brisket.
-What makes this one different is the finely ground green chili.
-By using a fresh chili, you get more than just a touch of heat.
-What you want to do is chop up the chili and then grind it into the other ingredients.
-The green chili adds a fresh herbal flavor that really makes this rub stand out.
+This is another basic barbecue rub for brisket that packs a little punch.
+What makes this one different is the finely ground green chili; by using a fresh chili, you get more than just a touch of heat.
+Simply chop up the chili and then grind it into the other ingredients.
+It adds a fresh herbal flavor that really makes this rub stand out.